fullstackedorg/workspace/docs/Develop/Files structure/Introduction.md

 ## Example

-This is what a file structure would look like for a project currently using TailwindCSS in the frontend with expressjs in the backend and wordpress as the CMS.
+This is what a file structure would look like for a project using TailwindCSS in the frontend with expressjs in the backend and wordpress as the CMS.

 ```
 .